Haslemere: County Council

 Councillors are elected to Surrey County Council every four years.
 Haslemere, Shottermill and Grayswood are in the "Haslemere" electoral division, but Hindhead and Beacon Hill are in the "Waverley Western Villages" electoral division.

 Borough council

 The civil parish is divided between three wards, each of which elect three councillors to Waverley Borough Council.
 The three wards are "Haslemere East and Grayswood", "Haslemere Critchmere and Shottermill" and "Hindhead".

 Town Council

-Haslemere Town Council is the lowest tier of local government in the civil parish.
+Haslemere Town Council is the lowest tier of local government, covering the whole civil parish.
 Eighteen councillors are elected every four years.
 The council is based at Haslemere Town Hall.
 Each year in May, the councillors elect a Mayor, who serves for a period of one year.

 Twin towns

 Haslemere is twinned with Bernay in France and Horb am Neckar in Germany.